algovisuals/Algo-Visuals/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

----

-## Final Remarks

-Algo-Visuals is built on a robust, common modern web stack that leverages Next.js’s SSR and SSG for speed and SEO, React for dynamic user interfaces, Tailwind CSS for rapid styling, Framer Motion for smooth animations, and D3.js with the Canvas API for high-performance visualizations.
-This architecture not only ensures a great user experience but also provides a scalable foundation for future enhancements.

-Happy coding, and let’s bring algorithms to life!